tropicbliss/argonia/README.md

 This package uses Argon2, the winner of the Password Hashing Competition.
 The implementation uses secure default parameters that are suitable for most use cases.

-## Browser Support

-This package works in all modern browsers that support WebAssembly:
-- Chrome/Edge 57+
-- Firefox 52+
-- Safari 11+
-- Opera 44+

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.